Dylan Moscovitch

 Dylan David Moscovitch (born 23 September 1984) is a retired Canadian pair skater.
 He competed with Liubov Ilyushechkina from 2014 to 2018.
 They were the 2017 Four Continents bronze medalists, two-time bronze medalists on the Grand Prix series, and three-time Canadian national medalists (silver in 2015 and 2017, bronze in 2016).

 With former partner Kirsten Moore-Towers, he was the 2013 Four Continents silver medalist, 2014 Olympic team event silver medalist, and 2011 Canadian national champion.

 Personal life

 Dylan David Moscovitch was born 23 September 1984 in Toronto, Ontario.
 He is Jewish.
 His mother is a midwife from South Africa, his father is an engineer designer from Montreal, and one of his grandfathers is from Romania.
 He has two younger sisters, Natasha and Kyra, and a younger brother, Mischa.
 He is a master of and teaches Krav Maga.
 He is an alumnus of Birthright Israel.

-As of 2021, Moscovitch was engaged to Canadian tennis player Sharon Fichman.
+In 2021, Moscovitch was engaged to Canadian tennis player Sharon Fichman.
+They have now broken up and gone their separate ways.

+In 2025, Moscovitch made a cameo appearance in the Canadian sports romance television series Heated Rivalry as a figure skater friend of one of the main characters who competes at the 2014 Winter Olympics.